civboot/fngi/notes/fu.md

   implementing extra stacks).
 - A 1010 reserved
 - B 1011 RS: return stack operations, fetch=pop store=push
 - C 1100 EP: the execution pointer register.
-Writing to will trap.
+Writing to it will trap.
 - D 1101 AP: the alocator pointer register.
 This should point to the "global" allocator currently being used.
 The API for such an allocator will be implementation specific.
-- E 1110 CP: the CPctor ptr.
+- E 1110 CP: the seCtorPtr.
-- F 1111 LP: the Locals ptr register.
+- F 1111 LP: the LocalsPtr register.
 Writing to will trap.

 > Note that implementors don't have to actually store these in hardware
 > registers: they can just as easily go in non-accessible memory.

-By pulling the offset from the immediate, it is possible to get a LP+offset in a single fu16 instruction.
-This dramatically reduces the execution time of calling functions, where you frequently want to pass pointers to the local stack.

 ## Memory Operations
 fu16 supports 16 bit memory access and function calls through the use